ibomdv/dlp/README.md

 #### About the program:

-DRM Log Plotter reads and visualizes log files created by the free DRM (Digital Radio Mondiale) software decoder, DReaM.
+DRM Log Plotter (old and the new rebuild-experimental) reads and visualizes log files created by the free DRM (Digital Radio Mondiale) software decoder, DReaM.
 It plots the following data from a DReaM log session:

 Blue line   =  Decoded Audio (0 – 100%)